GOVINDFROMINDIA/Anti-Virus-Software/README.md

 ### Features

 1. **Main Window:**
-   - The Malware Scanner has a title "Malware Scanner."
+   - The Malware Scanner has a title "Anti Virus Software."
    - Users can choose to scan a directory or a specific file.

 2. **Scan Directory:**